ledbettj/sdbus/README.md

 Sdbus is a set of ruby bindings for the `sd-bus` DBus/kdbus library.

+__Sdbus is currently under active development and not ready for general use.__

 ## Installation

 Add this line to your application's Gemfile: